 An email signature will make it easy for correspondents to readily see how to get in touch and saves you the time of typing the information repeatedly.

-It’s a wise idea, when conducting a job search, to set up an email account (and accompanying address) dedicated solely to this search.
+It’s a wise idea, when conducting a job search, to set up an email account (and accompanying address) dedicated.
 Doing so will help to ensure that you don’t miss emails from potential employers who might be interested in interviewing you.
-It also will allow you to provide a professional-sounding email address on your resume and cover letter; this email address should be comprised simply of your name (Ex.
-“John_T._Smith” at gmail.com).
+It also will allow you to provide a professional-sounding email address on your resume and cover letter.
+This email address should be comprised simply of your name (examples: “John.T.Smith@gmail.com or email@example.com).

 Find out how to set up a professional email signature, including formatting style and links to help you save a signature in your preferred email program.